 You might also like: A Guide To Coffee In Italy: Un Caffé, Per Favore

 Train is definitely the best way to get to le Cinque Terre, as they’re not very car-friendly.
 The Italian train system is very easy to use, in my opinion.

 If coming in from the south (like from Florence or Pisa), you’ll make a stop in La Spezia to change trains, and from the north (Genoa or Milan) you’ll change in Levanto.
 Then each of the Cinque Terre towns are 5-10 minutes apart by a slower local train.
 It’s usually not even worth sitting down between stops.

 A few Italian train travel tips:

 - The Trenitalia website or app makes it easy to look up train times and routes, and it’s the official one for Italy so there aren’t extra 3rd-party markups.

-- When traveling within Italy I usually don’t bother purchasing tickets way ahead of time, though you can.
+- When traveling within Italy I usually don’t bother purchasing tickets way ahead of time (unless it’s for a holiday), though you can.
 But if there’s a specific timed train you need, go ahead to be safe.